Tyrese919/Bit-Feeling/README.md

 **Maybe do**:
 - Explenation why you are not doing well after an amount of times in a row
 - keeping track of the amount of checkmarks in a row that have been negative so the teacher gets a warning to help the student
-- App version
+- possible web version
 - A way to customize your account
 - A way to ask help if you are stuck with your work

 **Communication**:
 - Standups twice a week (Tuesday & Friday).
 - Contact via discord.
+- Sprint meeting on friday

 **Milestones**:

 Week 1 & 2:
-- Having the idea and preparation for the start of the project.
-- Make an example design for the future.
-- Make a beta version of the app.
+- you can say how you are feeling